will3/layouts/README.md

 # Layouts

-Layouts is simplier layout library.
-It's simple like CSS but completely different.
-It has a fluent, chainable interface.
-The potential is endless.
+Layouts is light weight layout framework that's built on top of NSLayoutConstraints.
+It is a convention over configuration library, and has a lot of shorthands built for most layout needs.

 For e.g.
 ```